sigmaray/react-flickr-slideshow/README.md

 * Use Redux
 * Use flexbox instead of tables.

 Code was written in spare time (I don't have enough of it).
 My biggest goal was to write code that works.
-There is large room for improvement, but unfortunately I don't have time to refactor the code.
+There is large room for improvement, but unfortunately I don't have time for refactoring.

 ## Screenshot
 ![image](https://github.com/sigmaray/react-flickr-slideshow/assets/1594701/9a0518b9-22e8-49f4-8c71-71425fa211d6)